-What is the Pupil Premium?
-The National Picture
+What is Pupil Premium?

-“It is for schools to decide how the Pupil Premium, allocated to schools…. is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
-DfE
+In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
+It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
+(DfE website)

 For more details on the Pupil Premium please click here.